Djack1010/tami/cati/README.md

 4. Use the script `install.sh` to set up the current path to the project itself.

-5. Move your apk files in the folder "sample", be sure to put the apks in folders named after their macro type, like this:
+5. Move your apk files in the folder "sample", be sure to put the apks in folders named after their macro-type/classes, like this:

 ```
 tree /cati/sample/